Organizations often overlook the single biggest factor influencing attendance. Here’s the data that nobody’s talking about.

 First, organizations underestimate attendance loss during these days because they do not understand the role that schedule plays in visitation.
 When people plan to visit an organization, but those plans fall through, visitors are not likely to simply “come back next month.”
 Those visits are generally lost.

 Second, when we close for any reason, we don’t merely lose the people who were going to visit.
 We lose the recommendations, social media posts, and shared stories of all of the people who were going to visit that day – and the impact of the loss of earned media can be huge.
-In fact, for every one visit lost due to an unplanned closure, the net annual impact on market potential averages a decline of 1.25 visitors.
+In fact, for every one visit lost due to an unexpected closure, the net annual impact on market potential averages a decline of 1.25 visitors.
 Thus, if a sustained interruption to your operation results in 20,000 fewer visits, then the annual impact of this business disruption is likely to be lost attendance of 25,000 when compared to your organization’s market potential.
-Again, you can read more about this here.

 Considering the critical role that schedule plays in audience motivations, one would think that we’d talk about our hours of operation at least as often as we discuss our reputations, our special exhibits/programs, and our admission cost.
 But we don’t.
 As cultural organizations, we talk a lot about accessibility.
 However, many of us seem to overlook the most basic foundations of this concept – our schedule and open hours.
 It’s time to take a hard look at the primary barrier to visitation so that we may more effectively carry out our collective missions of making the world a more educated and inspired place.